nickserv/danamccurdy.com/_posts/2016-10-25-breaking-through.md

 of our own conceptions,
 we break through,
 we are home,
-in a place we have always known .
+in a place we have always known.